-Management review of adults records with their staff should be a routine part of supervision and appraisal (see Supervision).
+Management review of adults records with their staff should be a routine part of supervision and appraisal (see Supervision chapter).

 2. How Should Information be Recorded?

-Social care and health staff will often be working with adults and their carers with complex needs, over a period of time.
+Social care and health staff will often be working with adults with complex needs and their carers, over a period of time.
 In such situations it is crucial recording is well structured in order to ensure readability, and also to allow analysis and practitioner assessments to follow on from evidence based content.

-- professionals must record all information in line with the record keeping guidance of their own organisation and professional body;
+- professionals must ensure records are accurate and up to date and kept in line with the recording keeping guidance of their own organisation and / or professional body;

 - records should be written with the readership in mind.
-They should be easy for the adult to read and understand;
+They should be drawn up in partnership with the adult, and easy for them to read and understand;

-- language should be plain, clear and respectful, keeping jargon and to a minimum;
+- language should be plain, clear and respectful, keeping jargon to a minimum;

 3. What Information should be Recorded?

 The following information should be documented in each adult’s records: